bitcoindevkit/bitcoindevkit.org/docs/foundation/supporters.md

 # Supporters

 The Bitcoin Dev Kit project is proudly supported by a number of organizations.
+If you'd like to becoming a supporter please reach out at: [hello@bitcoindevkit.org](mailto:hello@bitcoindevkit.org)

 # 2024